AOrto/AOrto.github.io/README.md

   <h2>Announcements:</h2>
 </div>

-If You See This ask President Orton if he likes Mein Kampf or minecraft more!
+If You See This ask President Orton why he doesnt like the way the moon looks!

 also tell him this joke:
-why does orions belt only have three stars? some say its just a waist of space!
+How do you get an even number from seven? you take off the S
 <h3>New Gate Code: 3185</h3>
 ---